Hiroki-Ando1998/Presentation-Slide/README.md

 5. Open this folder and check its contents carefully.
 Inside, you will see directories such as dist, plugin, css, and js, along with files like index.html, package.json.
 (These files and folders are what you need for reveal.js to work.)
 6. Copy only the contents of the extracted folder into your own repository.
 7. Check your repository contains index.html at the top level along with directories such as dist, plugin, css, and js, then the setup is correct.
+8. Create a folder for storing images (eg,1_Images)
+9. Create a folder for storing HTML codes (eg, 2_HTML)

 <img width="682" height="687" alt="image" src="https://github.com/user-attachments/assets/aff7ad95-9284-4ebe-a860-3b95e4051623" />

 Finally, save everything to GitHub to keep a full history.
 In VS Code, open the Source Control panel, stage the changed files, write a commit message such as “Add reveal.js framework,” and commit the changes.
 Then push them to GitHub.
 At this point, the entire reveal.js framework is stored in your repository, and all changes are properly tracked in version control.

+### Connecting VScode with GitHub and updating
+1. Open your project folder in VS Code
+2. Press Ctrl + Shift + P to open the Command Palette.
+In the Command Palette, type “Git: Clone” and select it.
+3. Select a folder in your local (eg, download, document, USB)
+4. Complete the process of connecting with GitHub
+5. After editing file, click "Source Control icon" on the left side of VS Code.
+6. Check whether index.html appears in the list of files.
+When the Source Control panel is open, you should see a section labeled Changes, and under it an entry such as M index.html.
+7. Type a message into the message input box at the top of the Source Control panel.
+8. Click the checkmark (✔) icon next to the message box.